ryanmrichard/LibTaskForce/README.md

 use.
 In particular, I find Madness's documentation insufficient, especially for people who are not terribly C++ savvy.
 Consequentially, a large goal of the current project is just to provide a user friendly library complete with user friendly documentation.

+The second goal is to extend Madness's task based, threaded parallelism to distributed parallelism.
+In my experience, one often wants one's coarse-grained parallelism to be distributed parallelism, if it is present, or threaded parallelism otherwise.
+Rather than have to write two codes, the decision is offloaded to this library which tracks the available resources for each type of parallelism.

 # Task vs. Data Parallelism
 For the most part any parallel task can be categorized as either task-based or data-based.
-The distinction is whether we are applying the same operation to lots of little data sets (task-based) or one operation to one large data set (data-based).
+The distinction is whether we are applying the operations to lots of little data sets (task-based) or one operation to one large data set (data-based).
 In electronic structure theory a finite-difference computation of the geometric gradient is an example of the task-based (we have lots of